The perfect $800 build for 1080P or 1440P gaming.

 In my opinion, if you’re looking for a solid all-around gaming computer that can handle anything on a 1080P monitor, run tethered virtual reality headsets, and serve as a nice entry-level 1440P system, this $800 build is an option worth considering.
 It should hold up just fine for 1080P gaming for at least the next 4-5 years (and probably well beyond that).
 And, the included SSD and extra RAM will help this system work pretty well for content creation, too.

-Get Help With Your Build: If you need help putting together a part list for your build?
-Fill out the form below or ask your questions in the comment section!
+Get Help With Your Build: If you need help putting together a part list for your build, post your questions in the comment section!